Chris Fig Productions646-535-6185; chrisfig.com

 Michael Justin Films914-487-3077; michaeljustinfilms.com

 Michael Justin and his team specialize in short-form storytelling.
-They create five- to twenty-minute films that capture the essence of each wedding through cinematic images mashed up with voice-overs from vows and speeches, and they hand over all the raw footage.
-The team is also available for destination weddings, and also offers photography services.
+They create ten- to 20-minute films that capture the essence of each wedding through cinematic images mashed up with voice-overs from vows and speeches.
+The team is available for destination weddings, and also offers photography services.
 Packages from $6,000.

 - Dideo Films

 11 Alden Road, Suite 4C Larchmont, NY 10538 ; Tel: 646-245-0087 ; www.dideofilms.com